slurpeecup/RASC-AL/Acceleration_Docs/git_acceleration.md

     git config --global user.email [myemail@myemailplace.com]
     git config --global user.name [myuser]

 Make sure to verify you username and email by using the same commands without appending your email to the end.
-They should return the value currently stored in that config variable, ie ```git config --global user.name``` should return `myuser`.
+They should return the value currently stored in that config variable, ie. ```git config --global user.name``` should return `myuser`.

 There are ways to hang onto your personal access token for ease of use.
 One method is to use a [Git Credential Manager](https://github.blog/2022-04-07-git-credential-manager-authentication-for-everyone/).
 If you do not wish to use this, you can append your .bashrc file like [this](https://devconnected.com/set-environment-variable-bash-how-to/) (scroll down to "Setting Permanent Environment Variables In Bash), then ```$echo``` the variable name when you need to copy it.
 You can also clone the repo with your personal access token like this: